Pentasis/vintage-bonfires/README.md

 Or you can just light one in the town-center and look at it.

 ## Features
 - Fire-Setting Mechanic: Build a bonfire next to solid rock or ore veins.
 When the fire burns out, the intense heat will crack the adjacent stone.
-Cracked ore is one tier easier to mine, allowing you to access valuable resources sooner with lower-tier tools.
+Cracked ore and rock is one tier easier to mine, allowing you to access valuable resources sooner with lower-tier tools.
 - Shatter Rock: Don't want to waste your pickaxe on solid rock?
-Apply a second bonfire to an already cracked block to shatter it completely, breaking it into its stone drops.
+Apply a second bonfire to an already cracked block to shatter it completely, breaking it into its stone or ore drops.
-- A Real Bonfire: Once lit, the bonfire acts as a powerful, long-lasting heat and light source, perfect for a temporary base camp while you work.
+- A Cosy Bonfire: Once lit, the bonfire acts as a long-lasting heat and light source, perfect for a temporary base camp or a town square.
 - Integration with the [Real Smoke mod](https://mods.vintagestory.at/realsmoke) I NEED HELP WITH THIS!
 If anyone can look at my patch to see why no smoke is produced?
--

 ## How to Use Your Bonfire
 1. Craft a Bonfire Base from the handbook (recipe: 3x Firewood, 3x Sticks).